Pangaea (album)

 Pangaea is a live album by American jazz trumpeter, composer, and bandleader Miles Davis.
-It was originally released as a double album in 1976 by CBS Sony in Japan.
+It was originally released as a double album in 1976 by CBS/Sony in Japan.

 Recorded during Davis' electric period, the album captures the second of two concerts he performed on February 1, 1975, at Osaka's Festival Hall.
 As with the first concert (captured on the 1975 album Agharta), Davis led a band featuring guitarists Pete Cosey and Reggie Lucas, saxophonist Sonny Fortune, bassist Michael Henderson, drummer Al Foster, and percussionist James Mtume.

 Composition and performance

 Both Pangaea and its predecessor Agharta were recorded on February 1, 1975, in Osaka, Japan, at the Festival Hall.
 The Agharta concert took place during an afternoon matinee, whereas Pangaea was recorded in the evening.
 This album's music was split into two tracks, "Zimbabwe" and "Gondwana", the latter of which was the name of the ancient supercontinent, as was "Pangaea".

+As with most of Davis's live performances from this era, the band used a number of riffs or fragments as the basis for long semi-improvised suites rather than performing individual songs.
+The musicians were mostly a generation younger than Davis, and the overall sound was inspired by rock and funk as much as jazz.
 According to discographer Peter Losin, the first track contains performances of "Turnaroundphrase", "Tune in 5", "Turnaroundphrase" again, "Tune in 5" again and "Zimbabwe" (not to be confused with the actual medley recording's title).
 The second track contains performances of "Ife", and "For Dave (Mr. Foster)", performed in that order.

 Release

 The album was first released exclusively in Japan by CBS Sony in 1976.
-It did not see release anywhere else until 1991, when in May that year, Columbia Records released Pangaea on CD in the United States, as part of the label's Columbia Jazz Contemporary Masters reissue program.
+It did not see release anywhere else until 1990, when in May that year, Columbia Records released Pangaea on CD in the United States, as part of the label's Columbia Jazz Contemporary Masters reissue program.